 Rock Mills, the remains of a watermill, for which there is documentary evidence from the Medieval period.
 The present building is late 18th century when a cotton mill operated.
 A chimney and some machinery survive.
 It is 100m west of Highcroft Crescent, Leamington Spa.

 The site of brickworks and tile works dating to the Imperial period.
 They are marked on a map of 1766.
 No surface evidence remains, and the location is immediately south of Hares Parlour, Stoneleigh.

-The site of a forge which was in use during the Imperial period is marked on the Ordnance Survey map of 1886.
+The site of a forge which was in use during the Imperial period and is marked on the Ordnance Survey map of 1885.
 It was situated 50m north east of the church, Ufton.

 The site of a forge where wrought iron was made during the Post Medieval and Imperial periods.
 The forge buildings have now been converted in to houses, which are situated on Rugby Road, Dunchurch.

 Hawkesbury Junction Engine House, a pump house whose function was to maintain the water level.
 The engine house is still largely intact.
 These were built during the Imperial period and were situated at the junction of the Oxford and Coventry canals.